What is DiGeorge syndrome?

 - Sensory disorders such as auditory and/or visual impairment

-- Immunological: an increased susceptibility to bacterial, viral and fungal infections and an increased risk for autoimmune disorders, most commonly idiopathic thrombocytopaenic purpura, autoimmune haemolytic anaemia, autoimmune arthritis and autoimmune thyroid dysfunction.
+- Immunological: increased susceptibility to bacterial, viral and fungal infections and an increased risk for autoimmune disorders, most commonly idiopathic thrombocytopenic purpura, autoimmune haemolytic anaemia, autoimmune arthritis and autoimmune thyroid dysfunction.

 How is DiGeorge syndrome diagnosed?

-DiGeorge syndrome is diagnosed based on patient signs and symptoms, the presence of a heart defect (though this by itself is not diagnostic), and genetic testing known as a FISH (Fluorescence in Situ Hybridisation) to determine deletion in chromosome 22.
+DiGeorge syndrome is diagnosed based on patient signs and symptoms, the presence of a heart defect (though this by itself is not diagnostic), and genetic testing, fluorescence in situ hybridisation (FISH), is used to determine deletion in chromosome 22.

 How is DiGeorge syndrome treated?